iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>GEO</summary>

+Version 14.9
+- Added a Nuke Mode toggle between Free Nuke and Magic Burst.
+Keybind can be changed in Advanced Options.
+Basic Statuses in the HUD (Idle, Resting, etc.) will be colored based on current mode.
+- Added Magic Burst gear set.
+- Added Hachirin-no-obi gear set and rules to determine the appropriate day/weather combo to use it.
+- Added Enhancing Magic gear set.
+- Adjusted Indi- and Geo- spells in the HUD to be colored based on normal, extra (Blaze of Glory OR Ecliptic Attrition), boge (Blaze of Glory AND Ecliptic Attrition), or Bolster effect present on bubble.
+- Adjusted the ZoneGear option to now also set your gear when you change jobs.

 Version 14.8
 - Added TransportLock Option.
 Cancels the first cast of a transport spell and unlocks additional spells for 3 minutes or until you zone.